elihanson1/dentalscan-assessment/COMEPLETED-ASSESSMENT-README.md

 Full stack implementation of the DentalScan engineering challenge.
 Built with Next.js 14, TypeScript, Prisma ORM, PostgreSQL, and Tailwind CSS.

 **Live Demo:** https://dentalscan-assesment.vercel.app/
+**SQLite local dev note** SQLite was used for a zero-config setup and can easily be changed to PostgreSQL by changing one line in `schema.prisma`.
+This makes it so the messaging function is not transferred via Vercel deployment and can only be seen at the local host port.
+More info below.

 ---